opendatabs/quartierfarben/README.md

 By zooming in and out you can pick a location and position it inside the circle. *Quartierfarben* then maps the individual areas onto a tree map diagram.
 You can print the resulting motive as a postcard and share it!

-The colors change every season, so be sure to check it out again every season.

 ## Tech stack

 This website is a [Svelte](https://svelte.dev/) app.
 The map is rendered using [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) with vector tiles, and the analysis is done using [Turf.js](https://turfjs.org/).
 The app is built as a fully static app and does not require any active server technology.